unseenmars/Team-Unmute/SLDP-MODEL/readme.md

 - **YouTube Training Video**: Special thanks to the YouTube video for providing invaluable training and object detection instructions.
 The video can be viewed at [this link](https://www.youtube.com/watch?v=pDXdlXlaCco).

-## Starting Point

-- **GitHub Repository Template**: Our project is built upon the template from the GitHub repository: [SLDP-MODEL](https://github.com/itsvaibhavmishra/SLDP-MODEL) by itsvaibhavmishra.

 ## Project Plan

 ### Initial Steps